Requirements Upon Acceptance

 Prior to beginning a Health Sciences Division program, students who have been conditionally accepted to the program will be required to complete a NIDA (National Institute of Drug Abuse) Panel 10 drug test to screen for amphetamines, marijuana, cocaine, PCP and opiates, benzodiazepines, barbiturates, methadone, propoxyphene, and methaqualone.
 This drug testing is required by health care agencies serving as clinical education sites.
 A positive drug test result may prevent a student from completing the program clinical courses, and prevent admission to a program.
 The student will be responsible for the cost and completion of the drug test through a specified drug-testing laboratory.
 Cost of the test will be approximately $25.00 but may be subject to change before the actual testing period.
 A letter will be mailed to conditionally accepted program students with information on the designated drug testing laboratory and the testing deadline.
 Drug testing results will be maintained at the College in the strictest confidentiality, in a secure location.

-After acceptance into the Program, the student must provide acceptable documentation of the following, to be completed by July 9, 2019:
+After acceptance into the Program, the student must provide acceptable documentation of the following:

 - Two (2) MMR vaccinations - If no immunization records are available, positive titers for mumps, rubella, and rubeola are required.
 If titers are not positive, vaccinations will be required.